Updated by VPAP/CAP May 2025

 Resources to guide description of collaborative contributions to research:

-II.
+III.
 Teaching and Mentoring

 Second Piece of Evidence of Teaching Effectiveness